frame-lang/frame-docs/intermediate_frame/interface.rst

 System Interface
 ==================

-The system interface block contains the set of publicly accessible methods.
-The block is indicated by the **-interface-** keyword and must be the first block if it is present.
+The system interface block contains the set of publicly accessible methods that send messages to the state machine.
+The interface block is
+indicated by the **-interface-** keyword and must be after the **-operations-** block if it is present and before the **-machine-** block if it is present.

-Interface methods have two responsibilities:
+Interface methods have three responsibilities:

 #.
-Build a FrameEvent from the data provided by the caller
+Create and initialize a FrameEvent with the data provided by the caller
+#.
+Send the event to the runtime kernel
 #.
 Return the event return value to the caller if it exists on the event.

 The three parts of the signature for interface methods are: